facebookresearch/spdl/docs/source/installation.rst

 * The header files of `Video Codec SDK <https://gitlab.com/nvidia/video/video-codec-sdk>`_ ††

-  The header files of video codec SDK (``nvcuvid.h`` and ``cuviddec.h``), which are distribtued under MIT license, is used when compiling SPDL with hardware video decoder enabled.
+  The header files of video codec SDK (``nvcuvid.h`` and ``cuviddec.h``), which are distributed under MIT license, is used when compiling SPDL with hardware video decoder enabled.

 .. note::